abhishekravi/mapreduce-slmr/README.md

 # SLMR - Something Like Map Reduce
-Our very own implementation of MapReduce framework
+Our very own implementation of the MapReduce framework

+## Requirements